INVEST-flagship/dd_ident/README.md

-# Code for Data-driven identification of risk factors and their interactions
+# R-code to reproduce analyses for Data-driven identification of risk factors and their interactions
-Please see 10_how_to_use.Rmd for example

 ## Introduction
 This document shows how the R-functions for producing simulation data, preprocessing data, vizualizing data and performing the analyses are utilized as described in the manuscript 'Data-Driven Identification of Risk Factors and Their Interactions - A Simulation and a Study of Parental and Demographic Risk Factors for Schizophrenia'.